microsoft/FluidFramework/.changeset/khaki-hairs-vanish.md

 "@fluidframework/map": minor
 ---

-fluid-framework, map: Some SharedMap/SharedMap-related APIs have been sealed
+Some SharedMap/SharedMap-related APIs have been sealed

 Note that this is a _documentation only change._ There is no runtime or type-level impact.